microchip-pic-avr-examples/pic18f46k42-curiosity-hpc-labs/README.md

 ## Operation
 Program Device using MPLABX project provided.
 To progress through each Lab: Press S1, and observe the results.
-Rotation of the Potentiometer takes place during the (ADCC) Analog-to-digital Converter, Variable Speed Rotate, (PWM) Pulse width modulation and (EEPROM) Electronic erasable read only memory labs.
+Rotation of the Potentiometer takes place during the Analog-to-digital Converter (ADCC), Variable Speed Rotate, Pulse width modulation (PWM), and Electronic Erasable Programmable Read Only Memory (EEPROM) labs.

 ## Summary
 After programming the device and completing all the labs.
 The user has learned how to setup a GPIO to turn on an LED.
 Setup and use the timer module using the polling method to blink an LED.
 Use a concept of rotating a register through the carry bit to rotate the lighting of an LED.
 Setup and use the ADC module to do an analog-to-digital conversion.
 Setup and use the PWM module to adjust the brightness of an LED.
 Setup and use the timer to control the rotation of an led through an array of LEDs.
 Setup and use interrupts so the user may use the core of the microcontroller as efficient as possible.
 Wake-up from sleep: using the WDT timer.
 Setup and use the NVM module routines to use on-board EEPROM for non-volatile memory storage.